labuladong/fucking-algorithm/common_knowledge/linuxshell.md

 **If a command can clog the terminal, then it accepts standard input and vice versa.** For example, running "cat" without arguments will suspend (intentionally clog) the terminal to wait for user input and print back the same content.

-### 2. Why processes running on the background exit upon terminal termination?
+## 2. Why processes running on the background exit upon terminal termination

 For example, we want to spin up a Django web server on a remote server: